foospidy/HoneyPy/docs/installing.md

 ### Console

 You can run HoneyPy in console mode.
-From any terminal run the command
+From any terminal run the command `./Honey.py`

 ### Daemon

+You can run HoneyPy as a daemon process.
+Run the command `./Honey.py -d &`

 ### On Boot